-- Investments in regulated collective investment schemes are valued based on the valuations of each of the individual funds as published publicly by the managers. - Investments in investment pools are valued based on the valuations supplied by the investment manager (Lloyd's).
+- Bonds are included in the balance sheet at bid price using prices supplied by the custodian or by the investment managers, who obtain market data from numerous independent pricing services.
+The prices used are reconciled against a common market pricing source. - Investments in regulated collective investment schemes are valued based on the valuations of each of the individual funds as published publicly by the managers. - Investments in pooled investments in unregulated investment schemes (hedge funds) are valued based on the underlying NAVs of each of the individual funds.
+Hedge fund NAVs are provided by the administrators of the schemes. - Investments in investment pools are valued based on the valuations supplied by the investment manager (Lloyd's).

 Level 3 financial instruments have a fair value derived from inputs that are not based on observable market data.
-The Syndicate does not currently hold any level 3 financial instruments.